bsv-blockchain/gitbook-poc-solutions/getting-started/README.md

 # How to Use This Space

-This guide helps you navigate and contribute to our Demo Solutions hub effectively.
+This guide helps you navigate on our Demo Solutions hub effectively.

 ## Navigation